 Introduction

-This Technical Report provides guidance for the programming language Python 3.8.3, so that application developers considering Python or using Python will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Python language and their attendant consequences.
+This Technical Report provides guidance for the programming language Python 3.8, so that application developers considering Python or using Python will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Python language and their attendant consequences.
+Earlier versions of Python have additional vulnerabilities generally not mentioned in this document.
+Where these additional vulnerabilities are obvious, this document addresses them nevertheless.

 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
 This report can also be used in comparison with companion Technical Reports and with the language-independent report, ISO/IEC TR 24772–1:2019, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

 This technical report part is intended to be used with ISO/IEC TR 24772–1:2019, which discusses programming language vulnerabilities in a language independent fashion.